-6.4 LOCAL/REMOTE SWITCH
+6.5 LOCAL/REMOTE SWITCH

-The right hand local remote switch mounted inside the control box is designed to generate a call for heat either relying on an external contact closure (Remote) or enabling the boiler locally (local).
-When Remote is selected via the SPDT switch the Remote Operator contacts in the junction box must be closed to initiate a call for heat.
-When Local is selected via the SPDT switch a constant call for heat is generated which will enable the boiler to proceed to a trial for ignition.
-When troubleshooting the DynaForce it is suggested to switch to Local mode.
+The local remote switch mounted inside the control box is designed to deliver an enable signal either relying on an external contact closure (Remote) or enabling the boiler locally (local).
+When Remote is selected via the SPDT switch the Remote Operator contacts in the junction box must be closed to deliver an enable signal.
+When Local is selected via the SPDT switch a constant enable signal is present.
+When troubleshooting the DynaForce it is recommended to switch to Local mode.